hackeryarn/blog/content/post/rust-macros-1.md

 Macros bring a lot of complexity in writing and debugging them.
 You are introducing another compilation step in your code, and often times erasing some of Rust's ability to help you write correct code.
 On top of all this, making code generic enough for macros can lead to far more complex types than you could accomplish with a little more boilerplate.

-Because of this overhead, you have to really consider the tradeoffs that you're making.
+Because of this overhead, you have to really consider the trade offs that you're making.
 Rust is a powerful language with lots of abstractions.
 Often times, the existing tools can get you to your goal without resorting to macros.

 In our case, we are writing the macro for practice, so these concerns don't apply here.